 Several screening tests for noninfectious diseases should be performed in all or in select internationally adopted children.
 All children should have a complete blood count with a differential, hemoglobin electrophoresis, and G6PD deficiency screening.
 Serum levels of thyroid-stimulating hormone and lead should be measured in all internationally adopted children.
 Testing for serum levels of iron, iron-binding capacity, transferrin, ferritin, and total vitamin D 25 hydroxy should be considered.
+All children should have vision and hearing screening and a dental evaluation.
 In certain circumstances, neurologic and psychological testing may also be considered.

 Immunizations should be given according to the current ACIP schedule for catch-up vaccination.
 If the infant is <6 months old and there is uncertainty regarding immunization status or validity of the immunization record, the child should be reimmunized according to the ACIP schedule.

 - American Academy of Pediatrics.
 Medical evaluation of internationally adopted children for infectious diseases.
 In: Pickering LK, editor.
-Red Book: 2012 Report of the Committee on Infectious Diseases.
-29th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2012. p.
-191–3.
+Red Book: 2015 Report of the Committee on Infectious Diseases.
+30th ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2015.

 - American Academy of Pediatrics Committee on Infectious Diseases.
 Recommendations for administering hepatitis A vaccine to contacts of international adoptees.
 Pediatrics.
 2011 Oct;128(4):803–4.

 - CDC.
 Measles among adults associated with adoption of children in China—California, Missouri, and Washington, July–August 2006.
 MMWR Morb Mortal Wkly Rep. 2007 Feb 23;56(7):144–6.